pouyapd/SafeTraj-Experiments/README.md

 ---

 ## 4. Explainable AI Supervisor
-Interpretable models trained using labels derived from neural predictions:
+Interpretable models trained using labels derived from neural predictions, used as post-hoc analysis tools to explain and summarise trajectory behaviour.

 - **Decision Tree (depth=8)**
 - **Random Forest**